eissa99/Eissa.js-Handler-v13/README.md

     "COOLDOWN": 5000
 }
 ```
-Also you can change bot's prefix and Cooldown whatever you want, ex: 5000 = 5 seconds.
+Also you can change Bot's Prefix and Cooldown whatever you want, ex: 5000 = 5 seconds.